-Your Personal Public Service Number (PPS number) is a unique reference number that helps you access social welfare benefits, public services and information in Ireland.
+Your Personal Public Service (PPS) Number is a unique reference number that helps you access social welfare benefits, public services and information in Ireland.
 The legislation governing the allocation and use of the PPS Number is contained in the Social Welfare Consolidation Act 2005 (as amended).
 Only bodies specified under Social Welfare legislation or their agents can use the PPS Number.

 Using the Personal Public Service Number